mtiller/ModelicaBook/text/source/components/architectures/thermal_control.rst

    :alt: Bang-bang controller with hysteresis
    :figclass: align-center diagram

 Nothing else has changed.
 We will use the same sensor and actuator models and we still use the same bus signals since this is still a bang-bang controller.
 So the only change to our system level model (compared to the ``OnOffVariant`` model) is the use of a different controller model.
-As we can see, these configuration management features in Modelica do a nice job of conveying that in our system level model:
+As we can see, these configuration management features in Modelica do a nice job of conveying our configuration choices in our system level model:

 .. literalinclude:: /ModelicaByExample/Architectures/ThermalControl/Examples/HysteresisVariant.mo
    :language: modelica